adamlazz/rsink/README.md

 Or, if you downloaded rsink from the [releases] [4] page, unzip the file and run:

 ```
-cd rsink-x.x; chmod +x install.sh; ./install.sh
+cd rsink-*.*; chmod +x install.sh; ./install.sh
 ```

 In order to run `rsink.sh` you must set up your `.rsink` directory.
-Inside this directory, there is a config file where your sources and destinations are listed.
+Inside this directory, there is a `config` file where your sources and destinations are listed.
 There is also a `profiles` directory, where you can manage settings for different backup schemes.
 Set up your config file and profiles (below) and then run:

 ```
 cd ~/.rsink; ./rsink.sh